By Tom Colella, Engineering Manager

 This style of capacitor has smaller capacitance values, but it’s able to handle higher currents [see Figure 2: Plain Foil Style Aluminum Electrolytic Capacitor].

-Solid polymer electrolytic capacitor
+Solid polymer electrolytic capacitors

 The solid polymer electrolytic capacitor uses a solid material instead of a liquid or gel electrolyte.
 By using a solid electrolyte, drying is avoided, the major failure of aluminum-type electrolytic capacitors.
 Solid polymer capacitors generally use manganese dioxide as their second terminal and are smaller than the aluminum electrolytic capacitors.
 The advantageous properties of solid polymer electrolytic capacitors are much better than that of the aluminum style due to lower leakage current, lower ESR, and better stability.
 Their major drawback is that they are only available in lower operating voltages. [see Figure 3: Polymer Electrolytic Capacitor].